skamalad/shikhsha_final/README.md

 *   Click Create Secret.

-##### Add App Engine Service account to Secret Manager key permissions.

-*   Click on the name of the secret created in the last step.
-*   Click on the Permissions tab, then the Add button.
-*   In the New Member popover window, paste the name of the default App Engine service Account (e.g serviceaccountname@appspot.gserviceaccount.com).
-*   Under the Select a Role dropdown search for the Secret Manager Secret Assessor role, and select it, then click save.
-*   _This permission only allows the service account to read the JSON key managed by Secret Manager._

 ##### Launch Cloudshell

 Click on the Activate Cloud Shell link in the top right corner of the window or open the [Shell editor](https://shell.cloud.google.com/) in another tab.
 Alternatively you can use your local development environment to complete the rest of the steps.